AlexShRz/alette-os/apps/marketing/docs/paginated-data/pagination.md

 # Pagination
 **Pagination** is a technique consisting of splitting large responses into chunks.

-## Pagination chunk
+## Response chunk
-**A pagination chunk** is a piece of arbitrary data returned from the server.
+**A response chunk** in pagination is a piece of arbitrary data returned from the server.
-A pagination chunk can represent a Post, a PDF, a subset of notifications, etc.
+A response chunk can represent a Post, a PDF, a subset of notifications, etc.

 ## Pagination parameters
 **Pagination parameters** are arguments controlling